-This savoury tart is a traditional South African recipe, made with chopped sausages and hard-boiled eggs, mixed in a creamy cheese sauce, and baked in a pastry shell.
-It’s a favourite at any get-together, and a slice of this tart makes delicious quick and easy lunch.
+A South African savoury tart (or sout tert) is a popular South African recipe, made with chopped sausages and hard-boiled eggs, mixed in a creamy cheese sauce, and baked in a pastry shell.
+It’s a favourite at any get-together, and a slice of this savoury tart makes delicious quick and easy lunch.

 When my daughter Kathy, who lives in South Africa, was over for a visit not too long ago, her first words to me were ‘please put that savoury tart up on your website – you know the one – the sout tert that ouma used to make’.

 This savoury tart has long been a family favourite, making its appearance at various get-togethers over the years.
 It’s made by chopping sausages and hard-boiled eggs, and mixing these with a creamy cheese sauce.
 It is then baked in a crispy shortcrust pastry case.
 To be honest, it is so easy to make, I’m surprised she can’t remember how to make it.

 Sout tert (pronounced Sowt Tert) is the Afrikaans name for this recipe.
 Sout means either salt or savoury depending on the context in which you use it.
 So in this case, sout tert simply means savoury tart.

 Back in the day, when my mother-in-law first showed me how to make it, a savoury tart was made with red vienna sausages.
 In those days, vienna sausages were of very dubious origin.
 The outer skin was a lurid pinkish-red colour, and the inner meat was a very highly processed ‘something’.
 It was probably best that we didn’t know what that ‘something’ was.
 I believe that there are regulations in place now, to prohibit the addition of all the colourings that were added.

 Luckily, I’ve found a substitute for the old-time viennas.
 Lidl does a very nice range of German bockwurst which I use instead.
 And even if I say it myself, I think it tastes better than the original version.